holzhauerL/nlp-rule-extraction/README.md

 During the execution of the script, a pretrained spacy pipeline is used for various tasks, such as tokenization.
 It is automatically downloaded, if not yet present in your local environment.
 The  default is `en_core_web_lg` (large), which takes up to 600 MB of storage.
 Alternatives for reduced memory usage are `en_core_web_md` (medium) and `en_core_web_sm` (small).
 However, these might reduce model performance.

+## Recommendation for Input Data

+1. Demark sections with '#' and subsections with '##'.

 ## Overview

 ### Used Data Sources